-Masons were countenanced and protected in Scotland, by King James I. After his return from captivity, he became the patron of the learned, and a zealous encourager of Masonry.
-The Scotlish records relate, that he honoured the Lodges with his royal presence; that he settled a yearly revenue of four pounds Scots (an English noble), to be paid by every Master-mason in Scotland, to a Grand Master, chosen by the Grand Lodge, and approved by the crown, one nobly born, or an eminent clergyman, who had his deputies in cities and counties; and every new brother at entrance, paid him also a fee.
+While these transactions were carrying on in England, the Masons were countenanced and protected in Scotland, by King James I. After his return from captivity, he became the patron of the learned, and a zealous encourager of Masonry.
+The Scotlish records relate, that he honoured the Lodges with his royal presence; that he settled a yearly revenue of four pounds Scots (an English noble), to be paid by every Master-mason in Scotland, to a Grand Master, chosen by the Grand Lodge, and approved by the crown, one nobly born, or an eminent clergyman, who had his deputies in cities and counties; and every new brother, at entrance, paid him also a fee.
 His office empowered him to regulate in the Fraternity what should not come under the cognizance of law-courts.
-To him appealed both Mason and lord, or the builder and founder, when at variance, in order to prevent law-pleas; and in his absence, they appealed to his Deputy or Grand Warden, that resided next to the premises.
+To him appealed both Mason and lord, or the builder and founder, when at variance, in order to prevent law-pleas; and, in his absence, they appealed to his Deputy or Grand Warden, that resided next to the premises.

-Beauchamp, Bishop of Sarum, who had been appointed Grand Master by Edward IV., and honoured with the title of Chancellor of the Garter, for repairing the castle and chapel of Windsor.
+during which it fell into an almost total neglect, that continued till 1471, when it again revived under the auspices of Richard Beauchamp, Bishop of Sarum, who had been appointed Grand Master by Edward IV., and honoured with the title of Chancellor of the Garter, for repairing the castle and chapel of Windsor.

-During the short reigns of Edward V. and Richard III.
-Masonry was on the decline; but on the accession of Henry VII., A.D.
+During the short reigns of Edward V. and Richard III., Masonry was on the decline; but on the accession of Henry VII., A.D.
 1485, it rose again into esteem, under the patronage of the Master and Fellows of the order of St. John at Rhodes (now Malta), who assembled their Grand Lodge in 1500, and chose Henry their protector.
 Under the auspices of this prince, the Fraternity once more revived their assemblies, and Masonry resumed its pristine splendour.

-On the 24th of June, 1502, a Lodge of Master Masons was formed in the palace, at which the king presided in person as Grand Master; who, having appointed John Islip, abbot of Westminster, and Sir Reginald Bray, knight of the garter, his wardens for the occasion, proceeded, in ample form, to the east end of Westminster Abbey, where he laid the foundation-stone of that rich master-piece of Gothic architecture, known by the name of Henry the Seventh's Chapel.
-This
+On the 24th of June, 1502, a Lodge of Master Masons was formed in the palace, at which the king presided in person as grand Master; who, having appointed John Islip, abbot of Westminster, and Sir Reginald Bray, knight of the garter, his wardens for the occasion, proceeded, in ample form, to the east end of Westminster Abbey, where he laid the foundation-stone of that rich master-piece of Gothic architecture, known by the name of Henry the Seventh's Chapel.
+This chapel is supported by fourteen Gothic buttresses, all beautifully ornamented, and projecting from the building in different angles; it is enlightened by a double range of windows, which throw the light into such a happy disposition, as